 So what’s our role in being part of the solution?
-We are fortunate to teach law at a law school where our university leadership understands and supports the need for CSU Cleveland-Marshall to be among those on the front lines of this fight.
+We are fortunate to teach law at a law school where our university leadership understands and supports the need for CSU College of Law to be among those on the front lines of this fight.
 It’s who we are.

 Throughout American history, we have seen that the law can be a source of oppression or a force for justice.
 It is up to us to ensure that the power of the law is used for justice.
 We must use our power as lawyers to speak up when others are silenced.
 The diversity that racism hates is the diversity that we must embrace.

 Those of us who have not lived the experience of racism that defines the lives of so many must dedicate ourselves to using the privilege of our life experiences to bring about change.
 We must pledge to examine our own conscious and unconscious biases and how we can better stand in solidarity and alliance with communities of color and the disenfranchised.